-The Possible Hidden Meaning Behind Gendry's Fake Name on Game of Thrones
+This May Be the Deeper Meaning of Gendry's Fake Name on 'Game of Thrones'

 Warning: This post contains spoilers for season seven of Game of Thrones.

-After more than three seasons without even the mention of his name, Gendry finally made his triumphant return in Sunday's episode of Game of Thrones.
+After more than three seasons without even a mention of his name, Gendry finally made his triumphant return in Sunday's episode of Game of Thrones.
 But after recruiting him to Jon Snow's cause, Davos Seaworth tried to convince Gendry to introduce himself to the King in the North using an alias.

 "The King's got a lot on his mind...He doesn't need to be thinking about harboring the bastard of a dead king," Davos told him, referring to the fact that Gendry is the illegitimate son of Robert Baratheon.
 "You're just Clovis, a smith who's come to pay his respects before he heads off to work at the Winterfell forges."